BatchDebug/ogl-license/README.md

 ### 3. Grant of Rights

 3.1 **Right to Use**:
-You are granted a worldwide, royalty-free, non-exclusive license to use the Software for lawful, ethical, and open-source purposes.
-This license is subject to the ethical guidelines in Section 5.
+You are granted a worldwide, royalty-free, non-exclusive license to use the Software for any lawful and open-source purpose.
+This license is subject to the responsible-use guidelines in Section 5.

 3.2 **Right to Modify**:
 You are permitted to modify the Software and create derivative works, provided that all modifications are clearly marked, documented, and made available under this license.
-Modifications must comply with the ethical use restrictions in Section 5.

 3.3 **Right to Distribute**:
 You may distribute copies of the original and modified Software under the following conditions: